ASDA Logo

 Asda Queens Logo 1965-1968

-In 1965, the specialized company GEM bought ASDA Stores Ltd. and named ASDA Queens, reflecting this in the logo.
-It has an elongated “Q” with a large crown, each ray that symbolizes a point of the sale coming from the center.
-On the right, “ASDA” is written in small print and “Queens” in large print.
-Logo format – black characters on a white background.
+In 1965, the specialized company GEM bought ASDA Stores Ltd. and renamed it ASDA Queens, which is reflected in the logo.
+It has an elongated “Q” with a large crown, each ray symbolizing a point of sale from the center.
+On the right, “ASDA” is written in small print, and “Queens” in large print.
+The logo format is black characters on a white background.

 1968 – 1970